franksalomon/franksalomon/README.md

 - **Student Researcher (Academic Projects)** University of the Basque Country
-  Developed predictive models for time series as part of academic projects, focusing on ARIMA, SARIMA, and Kalman Filter applications.
+  Conducted time series forecasting using ARIMA, SARIMA, and Kalman Filter models.
+Focused on analyzing temporal patterns and improving prediction accuracy in academic research settings.

 ### 🔍 Looking for Opportunities